jerelle-rimando/nodebrain/README.md

 For now, local-first prioritizes control and safety: your keys, your machine, your agents.

-> ⚠️ **Third-party MCP servers:** NodeBrain ships integrations from official vendor packages (Notion, Brave) and Anthropic's reference MCP servers (GitHub, Slack, Filesystem), plus one third-party community package (IQAi's Telegram server, which is unofficial).
+> ⚠️ **Third-party MCP servers:** NodeBrain ships integrations from an official vendor package (Notion) and Anthropic's reference MCP servers (GitHub, Slack, Filesystem), plus third-party community packages: IQAi's Telegram server (unofficial) and the web search server (an unofficial package that scrapes public search engines locally — no API key or account required).
 All run locally on your machine.
 Third-party MCP servers added by users or contributors are not audited.
 Only use MCP servers from sources you trust.

 > ⚠️ **Network deployment:** NodeBrain is designed for localhost use only.
 Deploying to a networked environment without authentication, rate limiting, and input sanitization introduces significant security risks.